-In determining whether to approve the Restated Plan, including the proposed increase to the share reserve under the Restated Plan over the share reserve under the existing 2013 Plan, our board of directors considered the following:
+In determining whether to approve the Restated Plan, including the requested increase to the share reserve under the Restated Plan over the share reserve under the existing 2013 Plan, our board of directors considered the following:

-- The 1,786,425 shares to be initially reserved for issuance under the Restated Plan represents an increase of 500,000 shares from the aggregate number of shares reserved for issuance under the 2013 Plan as of February 29, 2016. - In determining the size of the share reserve under the Restated Plan, our board of directors considered the number of equity awards granted by our company during the past three calendar years.
-In calendar years 2013, 2014 and 2015, our annual equity burn rates (calculated by dividing the number of shares subject to equity awards granted during the year by the weighted-average number of shares outstanding during the applicable year) under our equity plans were 20.29%, 1.05% and 5.42%, respectively. - We expect the proposed aggregate share reserve under the Restated Plan to provide us with enough shares for awards for approximately ten years, assuming we continue to grant awards consistent with our current practices and historical usage, as reflected in our historical burn rate, assuming we receive the maximum annual evergreen increases under the Restated Plan during its ten-year term, and further dependent on the price of our shares and hiring activity during the next few years, forfeitures of outstanding awards, and noting that future circumstances may require us to change our current equity grant practices.
-We cannot predict our future equity grant practices, the future price of our shares or future hiring activity with any degree of certainty at this time, and the share reserve under the Restated Plan could last for a shorter or longer time. - In fiscal years 2013, 2014 and 2015, the end of year overhang rate (calculated by dividing (1) the sum of the number of shares subject to equity awards outstanding at the end of the calendar year plus shares remaining available for issuance for future awards at the end of the calendar year by (2) the number of shares outstanding at the end of the calendar year) was 10.88%, 15.13%, and 16.08%, respectively.
-If the Restated Plan is approved, we expect our overhang at the end of 2016 will be approximately 26.44% (excluding the 71,530 shares that were available for issuance under the Employee Stock Purchase Plan as of February 29, 2016, and excluding any possible future increases to the share reserve under the Restated Plan pursuant to the evergreen provision).
+- The shares to be initially reserved for issuance under the Restated Plan represent an increase of 4,000,000 shares from the aggregate number of shares currently reserved for issuance under the 2013 Plan (excluding any potential future evergreen increases). - In determining the size of the share reserve under the Restated Plan, our board of directors considered the number of equity awards granted by our company during the past three calendar years.
+In calendar years 2021, 2022, and 2023, our annual equity burn rates (calculated by dividing the number of shares subject to equity awards granted during the year by the weighted-average number of shares outstanding during the applicable year) under our 2013 Plan were 5.2%, 2.5%, and 4.6%, respectively. - We expect the proposed aggregate share reserve under the Restated Plan to provide us with enough shares for awards for the ten year term of the Restated Plan, assuming we continue to grant awards consistent with our current practices and historical usage, as reflected in our historical burn rate, assuming we receive the maximum annual evergreen increases under the Restated Plan during its ten-year term, and further dependent on the price of our shares and hiring activity during the next few years, forfeitures of outstanding awards, and noting that future circumstances may require us to change our current equity grant practices.
+We cannot predict our future equity grant practices, the future price of our shares, or future hiring activity with any degree of certainty at this time, and the share reserve under the Restated Plan could last for a shorter or longer time. - In calendar years 2021, 2022, and 2023, the end of year overhang rate for the 2013 Plan (calculated by dividing (1) the sum of the number of shares subject to equity awards outstanding at the end of the calendar year plus shares remaining available for issuance for future awards at the end of the calendar year by (2) the number of shares outstanding at the end of the calendar year) was 19.8%, 19.1%, and 35.06%, respectively.